sudmantlab/loco-pipe/README.md

       >   launch the pipeline again with an updated sample table.
       > - In case that you don’t have any grouping information a priori,
       >   you still need to have a fake grouping column with all samples
-      >   having the same entry for plotting purpose, as shown in the last column (e.g. PCA and
+      >   having the same entry for plotting purposes (e.g. PCA and
       >   admixture).
 In this case, you will also need to turn off all
       >   population-level analyses in the configuration file (see
       >   below).